 2. Choose Magento Specialized Web Hosting Providers

 Most of the Magento owners make the biggest mistake here.
 By choosing a poor web hosting provider, you have to always worry about uptime.
-You should know how to choose a reliable web host who can help you improve your Magento performance.
+You should know how to choose best magento hosting provider who can help you improve your Magento performance.

 It would be better to go for a VPS like DigitalOcean, Vultr, or Linode instead of shared hosting where you will have share the resources with hundreds of people.